GALAXY S4 MINI RECOVERY MODE

 The stock recovery that comes pre-installed on your device doesn’t support touchscreen mechanism.
 You’ll have to use the Power and Volume buttons available on your device to select and navigate between options in the recovery.

 There are multiple methods to boot your Galaxy S4 Mini in recovery mode.
-The most handy (and hardware coded) method is about pressing a combination of keys for a seconds on your Galaxy S4 Mini.
+The most handy (and hardware coded) method is about pressing a combination of keys for a few seconds on your Galaxy S4 Mini.
 Others are software based, let’s have a look them below:

 1) Boot into Galaxy S4 Mini Recovery Mode Using HARDWARE BUTTONS